All Episodes

 Quite often for addicts, that is life-saving.

-It gets them off their substance for a period of time, their head cleared, they have uh ability to make choices again that they couldn't make before.
+They have ability to make choices again that they couldn't make before.

-Jails and prisons sometimes are the answer, or going to a medical facility where you're told this is do-or-die time if you don't get off your substance.
+Or going to a medical facility where you're told this is do or die time if you don't get off your substance.

-You know, th there's also other help available.
+You know, there's also other help available.

 My understanding is that if you're addicted to narcotics, they have pills you can take that if you ever use any of these drugs, you will become deathly ill.